Coexistence of extended and localized states in finite-sized mosaic Wannier-Stark lattices: Abstract

 \section{Abstract}

 Quantum transport and localization are fundamental concepts in condensed matter physics.
 It is commonly believed that in one-dimensional systems, the existence of mobility edges is highly dependent on disorder.
-Recent theoretical works have shown that a modulated mosaic model could manifest an exact mobility edge even without quenched disorder.
+Recently, there has been a debate over the existence of an exact mobility edge in a modulated mosaic model without quenched disorder, the so-called mosaic Wannier-Stark lattice.
 Here, we experimentally implement such disorder-free mosaic photonic lattices using silicon photonics platform.
-By creating a synthetic electric ﬁeld, we could observe energy-dependent coexistence of both extended and localized states in the system.
+By creating a synthetic electric ﬁeld, we could observe energy-dependent coexistence of both extended and localized states in \textbf{a finite number} of waveguides.
 The Wannier-Stark ladder emerges when the resulting potential is strong enough, and can be directly probed by exciting different spatial modes of the lattice.
-Our studies bridge the gap between mobility edge and Wannier-Stark localization.
-Our developed photonic devices hold the potential to encode high dimensional quantum resources with compact and robust structures.
+Our studies provide the experimental proof of coexisting sets of strongly localized and conducting (though weakly localized) states in finite-sized mosaic Wannier-Stark lattices, which hold the potential to encode high-dimensional quantum resources with compact and robust structures.